iamdevonbutler/mongorules/README.md

 *Note: to validate the number of values in the inner arrays, use the custom `validate` function.*

 ### The 'validation' property
-The custom validation handler accepts one parameter, the field value, and should return either `true` or `false`.
+The custom validation handler accepts two parameters, the field value, and field schema, and should return either `true` or `false`.
 The function is executed after the standard validation properties.

 **For arrays:**